 The Indian economy is in a slump

-The Indian economy appears to be suffering from a sharp and possibly protracted slowdown.
-GDP growth has dropped from a high of 8.1% in the fourth quarter of 2018 to only 4.5% in the most recent quarter.
-At the same time, both consumer and business confidence paint a gloomy picture which has led forecasters like the RBI and CRISIL to cut growth projections to 5.1% for the current financial year.
+The Indian economy appears is suffering from a sharp slowdown that could be exacerbated by the global Coronavirus outbreak.
+GDP growth has dropped from a high of 8.1% in the fourth quarter of 2018 to only 4.7% in the most recent quarter.
+At the same time, both consumer and business confidence paint a gloomy picture which has led forecasters like the RBI and CRISIL to cut growth projections to 4.9% for the current financial year.
 This is substantially below the high single-digit growth rates Indian business had become accustomed to over the last decade or more.

 What is more, the slowdown appears widespread.
 Manufacturing growth has fallen from 12.1% in the first quarter of FY 2019 to negative territory in the second quarter of FY 2020.
 This was triggered by a very sharp decline in the automotive sector but also weak performance in capital goods.
 Meanwhile, the construction sector which was previously holding up also appears to be slowing.
 Further, growth in private consumption, which has been the key driver of India's economy over the last two decades has also gone into reverse.

-The combination of these factors along with a credit crunch caused by a crisis in the shadow banking sector and a volatile global trading environment presents one of the most significant challenges to Indian companies in the post-liberalisation era.
-Consequently, the actions business leaders take today will determine whether they succumb to the current slowdown of the Indian economy, simply scrape through or emerge stronger to seize the subsequent upswing.
+The combination of these factors along with a credit crunch caused by a crisis in the shadow banking sector and the shock to global growth from Coronavirus presents the most significant challenge to Indian companies in the post-liberalisation era.
+Consequently, the actions business leaders take today will determine whether they succumb to the current slowdown, simply scrape through or emerge stronger to seize the subsequent upswing.